-Child Abuse and Molestation in Child Custody Issues in San Diego
+Child Abuse and Molestation in San Diego Child Custody Cases

 In managing custody and visitation-related matters, the primary concern of the court is to determine what course of action is in the child’s best interest for health, safety, and welfare.
 In fact, when the court has several civil matters to resolve involving the same people, it assigns special preference to the child custody matter.
 Child custody can be addressed separately and in an expedited manner as the court deems necessary.